 |Previous College:||New Hampshire, 2006|

-Erin Cady is in her fourth season as the head volleyball coach at Holy Cross in 2014.
+Erin Cady completed her fourth season as the head volleyball coach at Holy Cross in 2014.
 She was named the program’s ninth head coach on April 5, 2011.
 Cady served as an assistant coach at Holy Cross in the 2010 season.

 The Crusaders went 10-21 overall and 6-8 in the Patriot League in Cady’s first season in 2011.
 The Crusaders’ six Patriot League wins tied their most ever, as they previously went 6-8 in 2004 and 6-6 in 2000.
 Holy Cross’ fifth place finish in the league was its best since placing fifth in 2004.
 The Crusaders also concluded the season with three straight Patriot League victories, marking the first time they had won three straight league matches since winning four in row in the 2000 season.